-The existing context quantizer design algorithms can be classified into two approaches: those that form coding contexts directly in the context space of conditioning events (or the feature space in the terminology of classification and pattern recognition) like [7] and [12], and those that form coding contexts in the probability simplex space [8], [9], [13].
-In the context space, one can apply the generalized Lloyd method [14] to design a context quantizer by clustering raw contexts of a training set according to Kullback-Leiber distance, which was the idea in [12], but this iterative approach of gradient descent cannot guarantee the globally optimal solution.
+The existing context quantizer design algorithms can be classified into two approaches: those that form coding contexts directly in the context space of conditioning events (or the feature space in the terminology of classification and pattern recognition) like [7] and [12], and those that form coding contexts in the probability simplex space [8][9][13].
+In the context space one can apply the generalized Lloyd method [13] to design context quantizer by clustering raw contexts of a training set according to Kullback-Leiber distance, which was the idea in [12].
+But this iterative approach of gradient descent can not guarantee the globally optimal solution.
 If the random variable X to be coded is binary, then the VQ problem of context quantization can be converted to a scalar quantization problem in the probability simplex space of P(X).
-This change of space makes it possible to design globally optimal context quantizer by dynamic programming (DP) [8], [9], [13].
-For the sake of rigor, we remind the reader that the above-mentioned optimality is with respect to the statistics of the chosen training data.
-In practice, if the statistics of an input image mismatches those of the training set, then the coding performance becomes of course suboptimal.
+This change of space makes it possible to design globally optimal context quantizer by dynamic programming [8][9][13].
+For the sake of rigor we remind the reader that the above mentioned optimality is with respect to the statistics of the chosen training data.
+In practice, if the statistics of an input image mismatches those of the training set then the coding performance becomes of course suboptimal.
 Nevertheless, designing optimal context quantizer still has practical significance because situations exist where suitable training set can be found.
 Furthermore, an off-line optimized context quantizer can be used in conjunction to adaptive arithmetic coding to compensate for any coding loss due to the mismatch of statistics.

-Regardless of what space is chosen to design the context quantizer, an input context (feature) vector c (a realization of the random variable C) has to be mapped to a coding state (a context quantizer cell) when it comes to actual context-based coding using $P(X|Q(\mathbf{c}))$.
+Regardless of what space is chosen to design context quantizer, an input context (feature) vector c (a realization of the random variable C) has to be mapped to a coding state (a context quantizer cell) when it comes to actual context-based coding using $P(X|Q(\mathbf{c}))$.
 In this regard, both design approaches face a common operational difficulty of complex quantizer mapping function $Q(\mathbf{c})$.
 Unlike in conventional VQ, the cells (coding states) of optimal context quantizer are not convex or even connected in the context space.
-Since the quantizer mapping function $Q(\mathbf{c})$ is highly unstructured and complex in the context space of \mathbf{c} , its description seems only possible via table lookup.
+Since the quantizer mapping function $Q(\mathbf{c})$ is highly unstructured and complex in the context space of c, its description seems only possible via table look-up.
 Unfortunately, the table size required by $Q(\mathbf{c})$ grows exponentially in the order of the context.
-To circumvent this problem, the previous authors resorted to prequantization of raw contexts c, i.e., limiting the resolution of the context space [12], or the technique of product quantization [13].
-Another technique is the projection by the linear Fisher discriminant (LFD) [7].
+To circumvent this problem the previous authors resorted to prequantization of raw contexts \mathbf{c} , i.e., limiting the resolution of the context space [12], or the technique of product quantization [13].
+Another technique is the projection by linear Fisher discriminant [7].
 However, all these techniques compromise optimality.
-In this paper, we reexamine the problem of optimal context quantization and strive to approach the minimal empirical conditional entropy of X under the constraint of a simple quantizer mapping function $Q(\mathbf{c})$.
-We have made a measured progress in meeting the objective by designing context quantizers using kernel Fisher discriminant (KFD).
+In this paper we reexamine the problem of optimal context quantization and strive to approach the minimal empirical conditional entropy of X under the constraint of a simple quantizer mapping function $Q(\mathbf{c})$.
+We have made a measured progress in meeting the objective by designing context quantizers using Kernel Fisher discriminant.

 The presentation of this paper is organized as follows.
-Section II characterizes the structure of the cells of context quantizer in both probability simplex space and context space and exposes the complexity of quantizer mapping function.
-The main results of this research, i.e., the context quantizer design algorithms based on multiclass LFD and KFD, are presented in Section III.
-The details of the design algorithm by using KFD are given in Section IV.
-Section V presents some experimental results, and the conclusion follows in Section VI.
+Section 2 characterizes the structure of the cells of context quantizer in both probability simplex space and context space, and exposes the complexity of quantizer mapping function.
+The main results of this research, i.e., the context quantizer design algorithms based on multi-class linear Fisher discriminant and kernel Fisher discriminant, are presented in Section 3.
+The details of the design algorithm by using kernel Fisher discriminant are given in Section 4.
+Section 5 presents some experimental results, and the conclusion follows in Section 6.